6 Ways To Boost Your Nutrition Now

 Let’s be honest:

 I could probably eat fresh produce until the cows come home and still not get my recommended daily values of most nutrients.
-I just don’t have enough time in the day or room in my stomach!
+I don’t have enough time in the day or room in my stomach!
 While it is important to try to get your nutrition from food where you can, vitamin supplements are a great way to pick up the slack.

-Not sure where to begin?
-Try multi-vitamins.
-These will help get you to your RDV of pretty much every nutrient in one pill.
-Vitamin D is pretty much a universal deficiency, at least for anyone who doesn’t work outdoors, so a supplement of this nutrient is a must for most people.
-Finally, get your digestive health in check with probiotics.
-These pills help you absorb other nutrients that you eat, too, so they’re the perfect way to boost your nutrition easily!
-(The/Thirty)
+These will help get you to your RDV of almost every nutrient in one pill.
+Vitamin D is a universal deficiency, at least for anyone who doesn’t work outdoors, so it is a must for most people.
+Finally, get your digestive health in check with

 What are your tips on how to boost your nutrition?
 Which of my ideas was your favorite?
 Are you going to try any of these lifestyle changes?
 Let us know in the comments below!